SynaBun / Documentation

 Claude Code Integration #

 SynaBun ships a single slash command — /synabun — that serves as the entry point for all memory-powered capabilities.
-Type it in Claude Code and an interactive menu appears:
+It runs on both Claude Code and Codex, and the OpenCode sidepanel exposes a dedicated /synabun changelog quick-action button.
+Type it in your CLI and an interactive menu appears:

 SynaBun interactive menu in Claude Code showing Brainstorm Ideas, Audit Memories, Memory Health, Search Memories options